orange-cloudfoundry/katacoda/casskop/intro.md

+# CassKop: Orange's Cassandra Kubernetes operator

+The [CassKop](https://github.com/Orange-OpenSource/cassandra-k8s-operator) Cassandra Kubernetes operator makes it easy to run Apache Cassandra on Kubernetes.
+Apache Cassandra is a popular, free, open-source, distributed wide column store, NoSQL database management system.
+The operator allows to easily create and manage racks and data centers aware Cassandra clusters

-# CassKop's CRD: cassandracluster
+## CassKop's CRD: cassandracluster

 CassKop defines its own Custom Ressource Definition named **cassandracluster** This new k8s object allows to describe the Cassandra cluster a user wants to manage.
 We can interract directly with this new object using kubectl.

-## Configuration
+## Configuration for Katacoda

 We have a very small 2 nodes kubernetes cluster with 1 master and 1 node, and we have untainted the master so that it can get some pods scheduled.